-As of Friday, August 27th, 2021, we have closed our applications for this school year.
+As of Friday, December 10th, 2021, we have closed our applications for second semester.

 My student was accepted: What are my next steps?